apache/openwhisk-devtools/knative-build/README.md

 ## Knative Install on a Kubernetes Cluster

-The following instructions where used to install Knative: [Knative Install on a Kubernetes Cluster](https://github.com/knative/docs/blob/master/install/Knative-with-any-k8s.md)
+The following instructions were used to install Knative: [Knative Install on a Kubernetes Cluster](https://github.com/knative/docs/blob/master/install/Knative-with-any-k8s.md)

 These instructions take you through the installation of
 - [x] [Istio v1.0.1](https://github.com/istio/istio/releases) using resources specifically configured for use with Knative Serving